-In addition, the presence of a third $BW$ amplitude is crucial to accurately characterize the complex structure observed at approximately 4.79 GeV.
-This additional amplitude provides essential information to understand the behavior and properties of the system in this energy range.
-Without it, our description of the structure would be incomplete and insufficient to fully capture its dynamics.
-Therefore, including a third BW amplitude is not just beneficial but necessary for a comprehensive analysis of the phenomenon at hand.
-Due to the limited number of data points around 4.79 GeV, the uncertainty in the fitted mass of the third structure ranges from 4786 to 4793 MeV/$c^2$ and the width varies from 27 to 60 MeV.
+In addition, the presence of a third BW amplitude is crucial to accurately characterize the complex structure observed at approximately 4.79 GeV.
+This additional amplitude provides essential information for understanding the behavior and properties of the system in this energy range.
+Without it our description of the structure would be incomplete and insufficient to fully capture its dynamics.
+Therefore, including a third BW amplitude is not just beneficial- it is necessary for a comprehensive analysis of the phenomenon at hand.
+Owing to the limited number of data points around 4.79 GeV, the uncertainty in the fitted mass of the third structure ranges from 4786 to 4793 MeV/$c^2$ and the width varies from 27 to 60 MeV.
 This wide range reflects the challenges of accurately determining these parameters with a small amount of data.
-It also highlights the need for additional experimental measurements and analysis to further constrain these values and improve our understanding of this particular energy region in particle physics.
+It also highlights the need for additional experimental measurements and analysis to further constrain these values and improve our understanding of this energy region in particle physics.